Andorra national football team: History

 Though the Andorran Football Federation formed in 1994, and the domestic league started in 1995, the national team could not participate in major championships until it gained affiliation with governing bodies FIFA and UEFA in 1996.
+Because the European qualifiers for the 1998 FIFA World Cup were already underway, Andorra could not take part in them by the time the association joined FIFA and UEFA.
 The national team played its first match against Estonia in Andorra La Vella and lost 6–1.

 Andorra's first match in a FIFA-sanctioned competition was a 3–1 loss to Armenia on 5 September 1998 in a qualifier for UEFA Euro 2000.
 Andorra lost all ten qualifiers for the tournament.
 The team particularly struggled in away matches; each loss was by at least three goals.
 Andorra scored only three goals, two of which were penalties, and two of which were in the away matches.
 Andorra conceded 28 goals, and their biggest defeat of the qualifiers was a 6–1 away loss to Russia.

 For their first World Cup qualifying campaign, Andorra were drawn in a group with Cyprus, Estonia, Ireland, the Netherlands and Portugal.
 They lost their opening match 1–0 to Estonia.
 In the next game, they lost 3–2 to Cyprus but scored their first World Cup qualifying goals.
 They were again defeated by Estonia, this time 2–1.
 They lost all their matches and their only away goal was in a 3–1 loss against Ireland.
 Their worst defeat was 7–1 to Portugal on a neutral ground in Lleida, Spain.
 Andorra finished the campaign with no points and conceded 36 goals in ten matches.

-In the team's qualification campaign for Euro 2004 they again lost every game.
+In the team's qualification campaign for UEFA Euro 2004 they again lost every game.
 They scored their only goal in a 2–1 away loss to Bulgaria.
 In this competition the scores were closer than before as they lost 3–0 to Bulgaria, Croatia and Belgium, 2–0 twice to Estonia, 2–0 to Croatia and 1–0 to Belgium.

-By Andorran standards, qualification for the 2006 World Cup was successful.
+By Andorran standards, qualification for the 2006 FIFA World Cup was successful.
 They won their first competitive game 1–0 at home against Macedonia.
 Andorra midfielder Marc Bernaus, who played in the Spanish second division, received a long throw in off his chest and volleyed in a goal early in the second half.
 After the game, Macedonia coach Dragan Kanatlarovski resigned and called the game "a shameful outcome, a humiliation."
 Andorra also drew two matches, 0–0 in Macedonia and 0–0 at home against Finland.